 Alan Jeffers, a spokesman for Irving, Texas-based Exxon, declined to comment, saying the company doesn’t discuss agreements signed by other companies.

 Chief Executive Officer Rex Tillerson spent almost $40 billion during the past 28 months to acquire North American shale fields and the expertise to harvest them.
-The most recent deals included this month’s C$2.86 billion ($2.88 billion) purchase of Calgary-based Celtic Exploration Ltd. (CLT) and a September agreement to buy Denbury Resources Inc. (DNR)’s North Dakota and Montana drilling rights for $2 billion.
+The most recent deals included this month’s C$2.86 billion ($2.88 billion) purchase of Calgary-based Celtic Exploration Ltd. (CLT) and a September agreement to buy Denbury Resources Inc. (DNR:US)’s North Dakota and Montana drilling rights for $2 billion.

 Exxon’s partnerships in Russia include the Arctic and Black Sea exploration venture announced in February 2011, as well as the Sakhalin Island oil project in the country’s Far East that dates back to the early 1990s.
 Rosneft is a partner in both projects.